HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 The way it achieves this is that the APR calculates a slowly increasing value for BLURT/VESTS (without creating any new tokens) and you only see this when powering down into liquid BLURT.
 At the same time, the actual VESTS remain fixed and can hence calculate the value of votes.
 Without this extra token, a vote already cast could decrease in value just because that voter is then powering down - this doesn't happen.

 As of writing, the internal exchange is about 1 VEST = 1.0390 BLURT, and this reflects the APR of about 18 months.
-The BP APR is set by the witnesses.
+The BP APR is set by the Blurt blockchain.

 <a href="#Table_of_Contents_Economics">^</a>